cbnr-devops/central_infra/docs/eks-auth-and-access-control.md

 ### `manage_aws_auth_configmap = true`

+This tells the EKS Terraform module: **"I want you to create and manage the `aws-auth` ConfigMap in the `kube-system` namespace for me."**

-Tells the EKS Terraform module to manage the `aws-auth` ConfigMap.
-This is good practice — managing it through Terraform means it's version-controlled, reproducible, and won't drift.
+Without this, the ConfigMap either doesn't exist or isn't managed by Terraform — meaning you'd have to manually create it with `kubectl`.
+Managing it through Terraform is good practice because it's version-controlled, reproducible, and won't drift.

 ### `aws_auth_users` block